 We also considered the impact that closing the pantry would have on tenants who did use it regularly, and our Tenancy Support team have contacted those affected to offer money advice, welfare benefit checks and hubs across the City to benefit the wider community.
 For the latest information on food support in Preston, visit the Help in Preston website.

 What do our service charges cover and how do we dispute these if we have any issues with these charges?

 Service charges cover the cost of any additional services you receive from us, for example grounds maintenance or communal lighting.

-We are committed to making sure that tenants only pay for the services they receive and, where they are charged, these services are provided effectively and efficiently.
-The costs of delivering these services has risen significantly in the past year, and well above the rate of inflation.
+We are committed to making sure that tenants only pay for the services they receive and where they are charged.
+These services are provided effectively and efficiently.
+The costs of delivering these services has risen significantly in the past year and well above the rate of inflation.
 We are keen to make sure service charges remain affordable and limited the increase for 2023/24 to 11.1%.
 Even with this increase we will still be providing these services at a loss and so we will review these services over the coming year to make sure everyone pays a fair price for the services they receive.
-If you would like to discuss your service charge with us, please do not hesitate to contact us.
+If you would like to discuss your service charges with us, please don’t hesitate to get in touch.

 The Watermills – Broughton- why are flats not being offered at a fair rate as per other flats Gateway own/£960pcm is nowhere near a reasonable rent for a housing association.
 Could you please explain this £960?
 This is more than double the rent I pay at the moment.
 I believe this is against Gateway’s values of offering affordable rent.